 Are you interested in joining the Mighty Well Ambassador Program?

 Get to Know Our Ambassadors

 Each month, we’ll be sharing stories from our Mighty Well Ambassadors so that you can get to know them.
 Today, we’re happy to introduce you to four of our newest Friends in the Fight: Abby Brown (@veggie_dancer_recovering), Marisa Bozarth (@autoimmusical) Hannah Kelley (@hannah_kelley), and Julie Drake-Putnam (@LyminLyfe).

 Abby lives with gastroparesis, POTS, SVT, MVP, hEDS, SMAS, Crohn’s Disease, thalassemia, raynauds, osteoarthritis, and osteoporosis.
 But despite her many health struggles, she continues to fight.
 “Don’t let anyone bring you down and tell you you can’t do something because you’re sick,” she says.
 “Say you can not you can’t because you CAN do anything you set your mind to!
 Follow your heart and your dreams and don’t give up.
 It may take a little longer than if you weren’t struggling with chronic illness but you’ll get there and it will be worth it.”

-Abby uses the Mighty Pack to help manage her treatment day to day.
+Abby uses the Fluid Motion Backpack to help manage her treatment day to day.

 “My Mighty Well backpack is the best gift I’ve ever received!
 I can use it for my TPN and IV fluids at the same time and still have plenty of space to put medical supplies in.
 I even added some cute pins to dazzle it!”